AmirMansurian/AICSD/README.md

  This is Implementation of [An Efficient Knowledge Distillation Architecture for Real-time Semantic Segmentation](https://drive.google.com/file/d/1wrWg54G1ex-8WRYVMGziWTapXFsFMEW0/view?usp=drivesdk).

 ### Method Diagram
+The architecture of both the teacher and student networks is Deeplab-V3 +, although their encoders are different.
+Teacher network is fixed the during the training process; only the student network will be trained with two distillation losses and cross-entropy loss.
+The pixel-wise distillation module uses the preReLU feature map of the last convolution layer of the decoder before probability scores to transfer detailed spatial information.
+The pair-wise distillation module uses the feature map of the last layer of the encoder to create a pair-wise similarity matrix and transfer global information.

 <img src="https://github.com/AmirMansurian/KD/blob/main/Images/KD.png"  width="700" height="500" />

 ### Experimental Results